attilammagyar/js80p/README.md

 ### Chariots-Aftertouch

 A Vangelis-inspired split keyboard patch.
-Notes below C3 are modulated with and inverse sawtooth LFO, notes above C3 get some wavefolding treatment if you use aftertouch.
+Notes below C3 are modulated with an inverse sawtooth LFO, notes above C3 get some wavefolding treatment if you use aftertouch.
 The mod wheel controls the vibrato of notes above C3, and the pitch wheel also affects only these notes.